 Via the TurnitinUK website (http://turnitinuk.com):

 - Instructions are provided when your instructor account is created

-- Contact your Local WebLearn Coordinator to get access to a suitable WebLearn site
+- Contact your Local WebLearn Coordinator or Local Canvas Coordinator to get access to a suitable WebLearn site or Canvas course

-- Create an assignment in the site using the Assignments tool
+- Create an assignment using the Assignments tool

 - Select the options for Turnitin (follow the on-screen guidance), and decide whether or not you wish students to view their reports